Bart Starr: Regular season

+Postseason

+Style of play

+Vince Lombardi's tenure as head coach of the Packers was marked by the smashmouth offense.
+Lombardi's extensive use of the Packers sweep did not allow for high volume passing.
+Due to this, Starr typically assumed the role of game manager and did not generate the volume statistics of his contemporaries in more pass-heavy offenses, such as Johnny Unitas and Sonny Jurgensen.
+Despite lacking in volume, Starr was remarkably efficient during his tenure with the Packers, leading the NFL in passer rating four times (1964, 1966, 1968, 1969) and completion percentage four times (1962, 1966, 1968, 1969).
+Starr was also an exceptional playoff quarterback, completing 61% of his passes, throwing just 3 interceptions, and recording a 104.8 passer rating in ten career playoff games.

 Personal life

 Starr and his wife Cherry were married for more than 60 years.
 They had two sons, of whom the younger, Bret, is deceased (1988, age 24, drug overdose), and three granddaughters.
-He was a Christian.

 In 1965, Starr and his wife Cherry helped co-found Rawhide Boys Ranch in New London, Wisconsin, a facility designed to help at-risk and troubled boys throughout the state of Wisconsin.
 Starr even donated the Corvette he received as MVP of Super Bowl II to help Rawhide during their early years.
 He was affiliated with Rawhide Boys Ranch until his death.
 As of 2019, Cherry and Bart Jr. are still spokespersons for Rawhide and are in communication with Rawhide on a frequent basis.

 In 1971, Starr and his wife Cherry helped start the Vince Lombardi Cancer Foundation raising funds for cancer research and care in honor of his late coach, Vince Lombardi.
 They were active at all their events throughout the years.
 He and Cherry launched the Starr Children's Fund within the Vince Lombardi Cancer Foundation to continue their legacy of work supporting pediatric cancer research and care.

 During his latter years, Starr suffered a number of physical ailments, including ischemic stroke, hemorrhagic stroke, a mild heart attack, seizures, and a broken hip.
 In June 2015, Starr's family reported that he was undergoing stem-cell therapy in a clinical trial.
-He managed to attend a ceremony at Lambeau Field on November 26, 2015 retiring QB Brett Favre's jersey number, and a fall 2017 reunion of the Ice Bowl Packers.
+He managed to attend a ceremony at Lambeau Field on November 26, 2015, retiring QB Brett Favre's jersey number, and a fall 2017 reunion of the Ice Bowl Packers.
 At Super Bowl 50 in February 2016, the NFL held a pregame ceremony honoring the MVPs of all 49 Super Bowls.
 Although he wished to attend, Starr was not well enough to travel to the game and instead sent a videotaped greeting from home.

 Starr died at the age of 85 on Sunday, May 26, 2019, in Birmingham, Alabama after a period of failing health caused by a serious stroke he suffered in 2014.